JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 > IMPORTANT: because the certificate above is not issued by a Certificate Authority it won't be recognized as a valid certificate.
 If you want to access the nanoFramework device with your browser, for example, you'll have to add the (CRT file)[WebServer.Sample\webserver-cert.crt] as a trusted one.
 On Windows, you just have to double click on the CRT file and then click "Install Certificate...".

-You can use event or controller or both.
+You can use an event or controller or both.
 Anything that has been explained before without HTTPS will also work with HTTPS.

-## MQTT loves .NET nanoFramework!
+## MQTT loves .NET nanoFramework

-MQTT is supported as a client in .NET nanoFramework.
+There is support for an MQTT client in .NET nanoFramework.
 You'll find the source in the .NET nanoFramework [MQTT](https://github.com/nanoframework/nanoFramework.m2mqtt) repository.
-The usage is globally the same whatever version is used, 3.1, 3.1.1 and 5.0 are supported.
-There are some specificities between v3.1.1 and v5.0.
+The usage is the same whatever version is used, 3.1, 3.1.1, and 5.0 are supported.
+There are differences between v3.1.1 and v5.0.
 Version 5.0 brings more control and additional properties.
-For convenience, they are all commented with `v5.0 only` in the properties comments making good usage of the Intellisense comments.
-If you're using a v5.0 property with the v3.1 or v3.1.1 protocol, they'll just be ignored.
+For convenience, V5.0 properties are shown from Intellisense as `v5.0 only`.
+If you try to use v5.0 properties with the v3.1 or v3.1.1 protocols, they'll be ignored.

 Here is a basic example of creating a v3.1.1 server and connecting to it: